-Capital Requirement for Market Risk ₹ in Lakhs Amount
+Capital Requirement for Market Risk Amount

-Interest Rate Risk

 Interest Rate Risk 5,113

 Equity Position Risk 17

-Foreign Exchange Risk
+Foreign Exchange Risk -

 Total 5,130

 Total Market Risk RWA 64,123

-5.2.3 Capital Requirements for Operational Risk
+4.2.3 Capital Requirements for Operational Risk

-The Regulator has issued Master Directions on Minimum Capital Requirements for Operational Risk under the New Standardised Approach (NSA) which will be applicable with effect from April 1, 2023 for Universal Banks.
+The Regulator has issued Master Directions on Minimum Capital Requirements for Operational Risk under the New Standardized Approach (NSA) which will be applicable with effect from April 1, 2023 for Universal Banks.
 While the Regulator is yet to take a decision on its applicability for SFBs, the Bank has already commenced computation of Operational RWA under this new approach for internal reporting purposes.